 On Asia Island, situated centrally alongside Peru’s coast, men harvest one of the world’s satisfactory herbal fertilizers: guano or hen droppings.

-While they earn nearly double the minimum wage, the work is lower back-breaking, and the conditions risky.
+While they earn nearly double the minimum wage, the work is lower back-breaking, and the conditions are risky.

 The dust from digging out guano – accomplished with pickaxes in place of machines to now not scare away the birds or harm their habitat – is so thick that government-issued face masks are rendered useless.